Home

 Make sure you do the proper research that enables you to make an educated decision on whether or not a pet bearded Dragon is the best pet for you!
 There are very few reasons why you wouldn't want a beardie compared to a different type of lizard, but you never know -this species may not be for you.

-Bearded dragons are omnivores.
-As a baby and adolescent they need a lot of protein, but veggies should be offered to them every day.
-The protein comes in the form of crickets, roaches and some other insects that you need to gutload (feed healthy veggies to a day or two before the Dragon eats them) and dust with a multivitamin and calcium powder.
+Bearded dragons eat both meat and veggies.
+As babies they need a lot of protein, but veggies should be offered to them every day.
+The protein comes in the form of crickets, roaches and some other insects that you need to "plump up" (feed healthy veggies to a day or two before the Dragon eats them) and dust with a multivitamin and calcium powder. (calcium powder -three times a week and the multivitamin twice a week)

-20 to 50 insects(in this case we'll use crickets) should be offered to a baby bearded Dragon -a day(spread out on two separate feedings).
+It is a common practice to make sure the size of the insect offered should not be bigger than the width of the lizard's mouth.
+In fact, the insect should be a decent size smaller than the lizard's mouth.
+I've never cared for a baby beardie, but apparently an abundance (possibly 20 to 50 insects, in this case we'll use crickets) should be offered to a baby bearded Dragon -a day(spread out on two separate feedings).
 Yes, it can get expensive.
 In addition to this, fresh veggies should be offered daily, even though your baby bearded dragon might not eat much of the veggies -if any.

-After about a year, you can slowly move your pet lizard's diet to primarily fresh veggies with crickets three to five times a week.
-As an adult your dragon will tend to prefer the fresh veggies.
+After about a year, I slowly moved my pet lizard's diet to primarily fresh veggies with crickets three times a week.
+As an adult your dragon might tend to prefer the fresh veggies.
+I also, a few times a year, purchase horn worms or silkworms to give to my adult bearded dragon.

 Dandelion greens, mustard greens, collard greens, and turnip greens are all good veggies to offer for proper bearded dragon care.